 By the time summer rolls around, most of us aren’t as motivated to tackle our weight loss goals as we were when planning out New Year’s resolutions.
 So if summer snuck up on you this year and you’re not where you want to be, don’t get discouraged.
-You’ve still got time to shed a few extra pounds — and not just by switching out all your sweaters for crop tops.
+You’ve still got time to shed a few extra pounds.
 As long as you’re willing to make the right changes, your goals are already within reach.

 Wake Up With Water

 Since the warmer temperatures in the summer months increase the likelihood of sweating and perspiration, it’s especially important for you to consume water.
 Not only does the hydrating beverage fill you up so you’re less inclined to eat your calories, but it also keeps your metabolism running clean and smooth, which is an important component of weight loss.
 A study in The Journal of Clinical Endocrinology and Metabolism found that drinking 17 ounces of water can bump up fat burning by 30 percent.
 To jazz up a boring glass of H2O, in ways that can still shrink your waistline, peruse the 50 Best Detox Waters for Fat Burning and Weight Loss!